-Attention all book lovers, our search is for something different is finally over, The Thief’s Mentality is here.
+The search is for something different is over.
+Critics might say many things about The Thief’s Mentality, but I don’t think anyone will question its originality.
 How many times do we go to the bookstore (online or otherwise), scouring the racks for something different?
 We don’t even know what we’re looking for, but we know it when we see it.
 When we find it, we can’t wait to get home, crack the binding, and enter into another author’s slice of life.
-Most book lovers enjoy other art forms, but there’s nothing more exciting to us than finding a great book.
-When we think we’ve found it, we tell our friends and family about it, and we call it a “find”.
-This find is the book lover’s literary equivalent to an archaeologist digging through some catacombs for an artifact.
+Most book lovers enjoy other art forms, but there’s nothing more exciting to us than finding a truly original book.
+When we think we’ve found it, we tell our friends and family, and we call it a “find”.
+A find is the book lover’s literary equivalent to the reward an archaeologist who spent their whole life digging through some catacombs.

 Some book lovers call themselves book connoisseurs, but there are others.
-A subset in the book lover subset of the art connoisseur, master classification is someone others might call a “book snob”, and it often includes a group of book lovers who have read so many books, and been through so many finds, that our desperate search for something so original that meets our stringent, snobbish standards have led us to create it.
+We love books so much that the term “book snob” does not phase us.
+We are a group of book lovers who have read so many books, and been through so many finds, that our desperate search for something original becomes more and more difficult with time.
+Some of us grow so frustrated that we decide to create our own.
 We want our own “Take that bottle off the thing.
 Put it over on the dingle” lyrics.
-We want to create something so unique and weird, and meaningless and poignant at the same time.
+We want to create something unique and weird, and meaningless and poignant at the same time.
 The constraints restricting (and constricting) an author of any fictional and non-fiction art form are far greater than those of a lyricist, of course, but some avid readers are so hungry to find a different book that we decide to write our own.

 It is important that an aspiring author learn the rules of their craft.
 They need to know how to spell and have a decent grasp of the grammatical rules, but no aspiring author should let that keep them from writing.
 At its most primal level, a storyteller should know how to tell a story?
-They should also learn how to generate a reaction with their story?
+They should also learn how to generate reactions to everything from their grandiose, all-American tales to the tale they tell about their trip to Walgreens’.
 Write your story and learn the rules as you go.
 We all know those writers who can write a grammatically correct story with no spelling errors, because most of them will highlight all of our errors, but can they tell a great story?
 Most of them are excellent critics.
 It’s been my experience that if you write an excellent, captivating story, most readers (critics aside) will forgive the occasional error.